visulate/visulate-for-oracle/docs/pages/network-configuration.md

 ## Create an Egress IP address using NAT

 You will need an Egress IP if your database firewall only allows connections from known external IP addresses.
-This can achieved using network address translation (NAT).
+This can be achieved using network address translation (NAT).
 Visulate for Oracle has been tested using [Cloud NAT](https://cloud.google.com/nat/docs/overview) to allocate an Egress IP address to the cluster.

 ![Cluster with egress IP](/images/ingress-egress2.png)